Nebula-Developers/Moomoo-AI-Bot-Sender/README.md

 !r: Releases the bots from control.
 Different from !s in that pressing R to ping will move them.

 !fm: Makes the bots follow your mouse.
 May be buggy if the robot.js lib didn't compile correctly.

+!atk: Toggles auto attack, as if the bots pressed E.